Convergence (Front Line Assembly album)

 Convergence is a compilation album by Canadian industrial artist Front Line Assembly.
-This release contains all but two tracks from the Corrosion and Disorder releases, "The Wrack Part III - Wisdom", and "Aggression" respectively.
-The latter would later be re-released on Corroded Disorder.
+This release contains all but two tracks from the Corrosion and Disorder releases, "The Wrack Part III - Wisdom" and "Aggression" respectively.
+Three additional songs from the same era is also included on Convergence: "Solitude of Confinement", "Headcase Fargone", and "Collision".
+The majority of Convergences contents would later be reissued in 1995 on the Corroded Disorder compilation.